ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 **Output**: A labelling of the tree that minimises the parimony score.
 That is, it outputs the **most parsimonious** tree.

 ##### Large Parsimony Problem

+##### Parsimony Algorithm

+Treating the columns of the multiple alignment as independent of each other; solve the small parsimony problem on each column of the alignment separately.
+Can work wth one symbol from each string at a time.

 ##### Limb Length Theorem